Find Your Answers

 Once we have reviewed and approved your application, you will receive an email confirming the percentage you have been awarded.
 That percentage will be automatically applied to your account and reflected in your final balance.
 You may also choose the financial assistance option and pay a $50 deposit during registration, then apply for your award at a later date.

 Camp Orkila’s and Camp Colman’s staff are the heart of our camp.
+Recruiting, selecting, training, and supporting staff are essential to positive youth development.
 All program staff who run camp activities have individual areas of expertise to share with campers.
 Cabin counselors are selected for their experience working with children, judgment, maturity, and caring attitude.

 We recruit staff from around the world, who serve as role models for campers by demonstrating strong leadership skills that reflect the mission, commitment to equity and justice, and the core values of the YMCA of Greater Seattle.
-Through role modeling and by creating challenges that foster individual and group development, we provide campers with the opportunity to leave camp with a better understanding in the values of respect, responsibility, honesty, and caring.
+Through role modeling and by creating challenges that foster individual and group development, we provide campers with the opportunity to leave camp with a better understanding in the values of respect, responsibility, honesty, caring, and passion for excellence.

 Staff must complete the application and interview process as outlined by the YMCA of Greater Seattle.
 Staff must have current First Aid and CPR certifications and pass a national background check.
 An instructor on expedition courses has a wilderness first aid certification or higher.

-Interviews are conducted with at least two references.
+Interviews are conducted with at least three references.
 Cabin counselors generally complete eight days of training, and directors and trip leaders complete an eight-day director’s training in addition to all-staff training.
-Training topics include: cultural humility and restorative justice, child behavior management, positive discipline techniques, games, age-appropriate programming, emergency procedures, values-based programs, bullying & child abuse prevention, and health and safety management.
+Training topics include: cultural humility and restorative justice, child behavior support, age-appropriate programming, emergency procedures, bullying & child abuse prevention, and health and safety management.

 At the YMCA of Greater Seattle, we are committed to becoming an anti-racist and inclusive gathering space where people of all colors, religions, genders, and backgrounds are welcomed and have the opportunity to succeed, be healthy, and thrive.
 For us, that means closely examining what we do – our systems, hiring practices, partners, contracting, and all of our processes, programs, and locations – to ensure we are learning, adapting, and doing all that we can to build a more equitable, healthy, and just community in the future.